gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 	>
 	> 3. Otherwise there are multiple fields, and all are ignored; no error occurs.

 	Multiple fields are ignored.
 So, `Name` would be left unset.
-See proof on [playground](https://play.golang.org/p/qT7n2P0sSk).
+See proof on the [playground](https://play.golang.org/p/qT7n2P0sSk).

 	An initial reaction might be that it's a bug or flaw in `encoding/json` package and should be fixed.
 However, upon careful consideration, this is a very ambiguous situation, and there's no single clear "correct" behavior.
 The `encoding/json` unmarshaler makes a sensible compromise for generic needs, not GraphQL-specific needs.